Noisy Beeping Networks: Preliminaries

-\paragraph{The Beeping Communication Model.} Throughout this work we assume a network described by a graph $G=(V,E)$ with $n=|V|$ nodes and $m=|E|$ edges.
+\paragraph{The Beeping Communication Model.} Throughout this work we assume a network described by an undirected graph $G=(V,E)$ with $n=|V|$ nodes and $m=|E|$ edges.
 Each node $u\in V$ is a party that participates in the computation.
-Edges in~$E$ represent pairs of neighbours that can hear each other.
-For a given node~$v$, the set $\neigh_v = \{ u \mid (u,v) \in E\}$ is called the neighbourhood of~$v$.
+Edges in~$E$ represent pairs of neighbors that can hear each other.
+For a given node~$v$, the set $\neigh_v = \{ u \mid (u,v) \in E\}$ is called the neighborhood of~$v$.
 We set $\neigh_v^+ = \{v\}\cup \neigh_v$ to be the neighborhood of~$v$ including itself.
-The \emph{maximum degree} of the network, $\Delta = \max_{v\in V} |\neigh_v|$, is the largest neighbourhood in the network.
+The \emph{maximum degree} of the network, $\Delta = \max_{v\in V} |\neigh_v|$, is the size of the largest neighborhood in the network.
 The diameter~$D$ of the network is the maximal length of the shortest path between any two nodes.
-For any $n \in \mathbb{N}$, we denote with~$K_n$ the clique of size~$n$ (also known as a \emph{single hop} network of $n$ parties; otherwise, this is a \emph{multi hop} network).
+For any $n \in \mathbb{N}$, we denote by~$K_n$ the clique of size~$n$ (also known as a \emph{single hop} network of $n$ parties; otherwise, this is a \emph{multi hop} network).

-We will assume that the size of the network, $n$, is known to all nodes, however the topology of the network is unknown.
+We assume that the size of the network, $n$, is known to all nodes; however, the topology of the network is unknown.
 Moreover, the nodes are assumed to be identical, that is, they run the same algorithm and have no distinguishing identifier.
-However, we assume each node has its own stream of independent random bits, hence, the actions of the nodes might differ due to their different randomness.
+However, we assume that each node has its own stream of independent random bits, hence, the actions of the nodes might differ due to their difference in randomness.

-Communication over the network is performed in (synchronous) \emph{slots} where at each slot each party may either send a pulse (\emph{beep}) or \emph{listen}.
-If some party~$v$ beeps at a given slot, then any of its neighbours $u \in\neigh_v$ set to \emph{listen}.
-At the same slot $v$ is unaware if any of its neighbours beeped or not.
-Parties that are set to listen in a given slot either hear a \emph{beep} denoting at least one of their neighbours beeped in that slot, or they hear \emph{silence}, denoting that none of their neighbours beeped .
-We stress that in the beeping model, a party cannot distinguish the event where a single neighbour beeps from the event where multiple neighbours beep.
+Communication over the network is performed in synchronous \emph{slots} where for each slot each party can either \emph{beep} or \emph{listen}.
+If some party~$v$ beeps at a given slot, then any of its neighbors $u \in\neigh_v$ set to \emph{listen}, hears a beep.
+Parties that are set to listen in a given slot either hear a \emph{beep}, which implies that at least one of their neighbors beeped in that slot, or they hear \emph{silence}, which means that none of their neighbors beeped.

 We consider four possible models that differ in the collision-detection capabilities of the parties.
 In the $BL$ model (no collision detection for beeping or listening nodes), in any slot where $v$ beeps, it cannot tell if any of its neighbors beeped or not.
 Further, in any slot where $v$~listens and hears a beep, it cannot tell how many of its neighbors beeped at that slot.